NIRATIAS

 NIRATIAS (an acronym for "Nothing Is Real and This Is a Simulation") is the ninth studio album by American rock band Chevelle, released on March 5, 2021.
-It was preceded by three singles: "Self Destructor", "Peach", and "Remember When".
+It was preceded by four singles: "Self Destructor", "Peach", "Remember When", and "Endlessly".
 The album was produced by Joe Barresi and was their first studio album in five years, the previous being 2016's The North Corridor.
-It is also their first album as a two-piece, as bassist Dean Bernardini left the band in late 2019.
-It marked the final album on their contract with long-time label Epic Records; future music from the band will be released independently.
+It is also their first album as a two-piece, as bassist Dean Bernardini left the band in late 2019, leaving vocalist Pete Loeffler to play both guitar and bass on the album.
+It marked the final album on their contract with long-time label Epic Records; future music from the band will be released on Alchemy Records.

 Unlike previous Chevelle albums, NIRATIAS is a concept album, with more instrumental and spoken word tracks, dealing with themes such as interstellar travel, mistrust in leadership, loss, and the past.

 Background

 In June 2019, it was announced that the band entered the studio with producer Joe Barresi, who also produced their last three albums.
 Drummer Sam Loeffler stated they had been writing material for a year and a half, meaning the writing process of this album has taken longer than their other albums.
 The band recorded eight songs in 2019 and the other five were finished by March 2020.
 Speaking about the lyrical direction of the album, vocalist Pete Loeffler stated:

 Artwork for the album is by Boris Vallejo, also known for designing the posters used for films like Knightriders and National Lampoon's Vacation.
 The title of the album is an acronym for "Nothing Is Real and This Is a Simulation" Producer Joe Barresi challenged the band to write more melodic songs, as opposed to the darker and heavier material from their past two albums.

 About the music on NIRATIAS, Pete said, "It's just more melodic singing over heavy stuff...It's not as much screaming on this album, for sure."